Why Proper Relative Humidity Matters for Your Home

 - Open windows and doors to allow air to circulate

 Overall, it’s important to maintain the right humidity level in your home as outdoor temperatures change.
-Poor humidity can cause respiratory issues, damage wood, electronics, or other aspects of your home which can end up being a costly endeavor.
+Poor humidity can cause respiratory issues, ruin your art, and damage wood, electronics, or other aspects of your home which can end up being a costly endeavor.